Meet the Partners

-The Everglades Foundation is proud to welcome the following partners in support of the George Barley Water Prize.
-Sourcing breakthrough solutions that solve the global issue of excess phosphorus in freshwater would not be possible without the generous contributions of partners like these from every sector of society.
+Sourcing breakthrough solutions that solve the global issue of excess phosphorus in freshwater would not be possible without our generous sponsors.

 The mission of The Scotts Miracle-Gro Foundation is to inspire, connect and cultivate communities of purpose in the areas of environmental improvement, youth empowerment, and community gardens and greenspaces.
 The Foundation carries out its mission by funding qualifying charitable entities that support its core initiatives in the form of grants, endowments, and multi-year capital gifts.
 The Foundation is deeply rooted in preserving our planet, empowering the next generation, and helping create healthier communities.